 But there are two more remarkable characteristics of the Ayeyarwady.
 To this day, the 2,210 km long river is undisturbed in its course and has not been affected by dams or other structures along its entire length.
 This is very rare with such huge rivers around the world.
 Apart from a few rivers in Russia that flow into the Arctic, this is unique in the world.
 Furthermore, the Ayeyarwady has one of the largest sediment loads on earth, if not the highest, measured by the catchment area.
 The sand loads form a multitude of huge river islands, some of which are several kilometres long and have several layers of sand.

-Since 2016, the Foundation has regularly carried out bird surveys on the river by boat in February.
+Since 2016, we have regularly carried out bird surveys on the river by boat in February.
 A total of 211 bird species have been recorded over the past three years.
 This number may even increase if the adjacent forest areas are more closely included.
 Of these, a good 60 species are waterfowl that live by or on the river.
 These were the main focus, as they serve as indicators for changes in the river ecosystem.

 A characteristic feature of the river in winter is the Ruddy shelduck.
 They can only be found on the river during the winter months and return to their breeding grounds in the Central Asian highlands and China in the spring.
 With over 9,000 bird species, the Ruddy shelduck is by far the most common water bird on the river.

 In addition to overfishing, often completely empty fished by electrofishing, disturbances of an increasing population have to be considered.
 Hunting for waterfowl is still practised at important meeting points, mostly by catching birds with nets or poison baits.
 The uncontrolled removal of sand and gravel and the prospecting for gold in the riverbed are very significant threats not only for waterfowl but for the entire river ecosystem.